201707arms_steve_goose

 Stephen Goose

-Executive Director, Arms Division
+Arms Campaigns Director, Crisis, Conflict and Arms Division

-Stephen Goose, director of Human Rights Watch's Arms Division, was instrumental in bringing about the 2008 convention banning cluster munitions, the 1997 treaty banning antipersonnel mines, the 1995 protocol banning blinding lasers, and the 2003 protocol requiring clean-up of explosive remnants of war.
-He and Human Rights Watch co-founded the International Campaign to Ban Landmines (ICBL), which received the 1997 Nobel Peace Prize.
-Goose created the ICBL’s Landmine Monitor initiative, the first time that non-governmental organizations around the world have worked together in a sustained and coordinated way to monitor compliance with an international disarmament or humanitarian law treaty.
-In 2013, he and Human Rights Watch co-founded the Campaign to Stop Killer Robots.
-Before joining Human Rights Watch in 1993, Goose was a US congressional staffer and a researcher at the Center for Defense Information.
-He has a master's degree in International Relations from the Johns Hopkins School of Advanced International Studies and a B.A. in History from Vanderbilt University.
+Steve was centrally involved in the adoption of the 1995 protocol banning blinding lasers, the 2003 protocol requiring clean-up of explosive remnants of war, the 2008 Convention on Cluster Munitions, and the 2022 Political Declaration on the Use of Explosive Weapons in Populated Areas.
+Steve and Human Rights Watch co-founded the Campaign to Stop Killer Robots in 2012.
+Before joining Human Rights Watch in 1993, Steve was a US congressional staffer and a researcher at the Center for Defense Information.
+He has a master’s degree in international relations from the Johns Hopkins School of Advanced International Studies and a B.A. in history from Vanderbilt University.

 Articles Authored